 Can I stack Premium and bulk discounts?

 Yes.
-Premium's ~20% production discount stacks with bulk tier discounts.
-This is the highest-leverage combination for most sellers running 50+ unit orders.
+Printify's Help Center confirms that Premium's lower production prices can be combined with bulk discounts.
+This is the highest-leverage combination for sellers running meaningful order volumes.

 Can I stack a coupon code with bulk discounts?

 Usually no. Printify enforces a one-coupon-per-customer rule, and most coupons don't combine with bulk pricing.
-Check the coupon terms; if both work, run the order both ways and pick the lower total.
+Check the coupon terms; if both are permitted, run the order both ways and pick the lower total.

 Why don't I see a bulk discount on my order?